rixx/books.rixx.de/src/reviews/jenny-odell/how-to-do-nothing-resisting-the-attention-economy.md

       https://books.rixx.de/reviews/2020/how-to-do-nothing-resisting-the-attention-economy/'
 ---

 DNF: The writing style was grating for me, and the book opened with such strong tech pessimism ("kids these days don't know how to talk to each other", phrased a bit more nicely) that I disengaged very soon.
 Later she goes on to say that she only objects to *commercial* social networks, and that she's sure that decentralised communal ones are perfectly nice, but she had already lost me.

+It's also just … shallow – both the do-nothing part and the "capitalism is out for your brains" part (which is very much written to the liberal Twitter crowd).
+If the general premise interests you, [Bring Me the Rhinoceros](/john-tarrant/bring-me-the-rhinoceros) would make a much better read, accompanied by any James Scott.